 In all its dealings, TransAlta engages in transparent, honest and responsible communications.
-TransAlta employees and contractors should ensure when engaging with government/regulatory officials that they are authorized to represent TransAlta in these communications and that they have the knowledge to respond to their inquiries.
-For further guidance see Policies 613 and 125 (linked below).
+Personnel should ensure when engaging with government/ regulatory officials that they are authorized to represent TransAlta in these communications and that they have the knowledge to respond to their inquiries.
+For further guidance see Policies 613 Disclosure of Information and 125 Government Relations.